Sacred Heart Cathedral (Davenport, Iowa): St. Margaret’s Cathedral

 An arsonist, who was never caught, set fire to the church on May 2, 1873.
 Damage was limited to the altar.
 A new altar was installed later that year with a painting of St. Margaret that now hangs in the present cathedral.
 Another criminal act affected the parish in the early hours of the morning of March 31, 1878, when two gunmen and a third individual attempted to rob the parish of a collection from the Forty Hours' Devotion the night before.
 One of the gunman shot at, but missed, Father Cosgrove who was still in bed.
 They escaped without the collection, but with jewelry from the housekeeper's daughter.
 A $3,000 reward was offered and the three men were caught and sentenced to prison terms at the Anamosa State Penitentiary.

 On May 8, 1881, Pope Leo XIII established the Diocese of Davenport.
 The Very Rev. John McMullen, the vicar general of the Archdiocese of Chicago and rector of Holy Name Cathedral, was chosen as the first bishop, and he made St. Margaret's his cathedral.
 A reception for him was held on July 30, 1881.
 A platform was built on the front of the church for the occasion.
 Bishop McMullen celebrated Mass for the first time in St. Margaret's Cathedral the following day.
 Father Cosgrove became the cathedral's rector and the vicar general of the diocese.

 Bishop McMullen died on July 4, 1883, and was buried below the high altar of St. Margaret's.
 On July 11, 1884, Father Cosgrove was named by Pope Leo XIII to replace McMullen as Bishop of Davenport.
-He was the first of three rectors/pastors to be named a bishop.
+He was the first of four rectors/pastors to be named a bishop.